Chiral numerical renormalization group: Discretization Following Ref.

 We can then solve the integrals explicitly and obtain

+Observe that the diagonal terms are simply the interval midpoints, as one would indeed expect from the naive scheme.
+At short wavelengths (high energies) the off diagonal terms are negligible (of order $v_{F}/R$), corresponding to the picture of two decoupled chains, while for long wavelengths they are of order of (but smaller than) the diagonal terms (for any finite $\Lambda$), and one can no longer consider the chiral channel as two separate baths.

-We now turn to extend the \textit{improved} discretization scheme of Ref.\,\citep{campoAlternativeDiscretizationNumerical2005} to the chiral two-impurity scenario, leading to Eq.\,(\ref{eq:CampoOliveria-En}).
-We start by defining a set of functions $\tilde{\varphi}_{n\xi}\left(k\right)$ (to be specified later on), which satisfy a weighted orthogonality condition, but are still normalized with respect to the unweighted inner product
+We now turn to extend the \textit{improved} discretization scheme of Ref.\,\citep{campoAlternativeDiscretizationNumerical2005} to the chiral two-impurity scenario.
+We start by defining a real set of functions $\tilde{\varphi}_{n\xi}\left(k\right)$ (to be specified later on), which satisfy a weighted orthogonality condition, but are still normalized with respect to the unweighted inner product